Sanish32/VulnerableBankApp/README.md

 - ``username: bob``
 ``password: squarepants``

-If you want to create a new user, open up the terminal and go into this folder.
+f you want to create a new user, open the terminal and navigate to this folder.
 Then, type ``python3 manage.py createsuperuser``.
-Then, you will be asked to enter new username, email and password.
-Only enter username and password while skipping email section by pressing enter button.
+You will be prompted to enter a new username, email, and password.
+Enter the username and password, and skip the email section by pressing the Enter key.
+This will create a user with superuser status.

-This will make the user as superuser status.
-To downgrade the status, in 2 following ways:
+To downgrade the status, you can choose one of the following methods:
 i) type ``python3 manage.py shell``.

 ``